Ways to maximize your online sales on Green Monday

 Make your site easier to use for mobile buyers

 You want to make your site generally friendlier and easier to use for mobile users.
 This is where you should start with your overall UX design, and test your forms to ensure that all fields work.
 As it turns out, many customers looking for key dates as Green Monday deals will reach you through mobile.
 Make sure all links, buttons, and fonts are big enough to read and click on from smaller screens.
 Search options and intelligent autocomplete features will also take mobile users’ experiences to the next level.

 Enhance your checkout process

 When optimizing your website, your goal is to drive traffic and convert it into sales.
 You can only really do so if you optimize your checkout processes, and it’s crucial for a time like Green Monday.
 Here are a few easy steps that may boost user experiences:

 - Minimize the number of checkout steps, long checkouts are conversion killers.
 Only require the customer data that you really need.
 It’s ideal to fit the entire checkout process onto a single page.

 - Add security seals and credit card logos to the checkout page to boost customer trust.

 - Let users continue shopping from the checkout page.
 Don’t make them go back if they forget to add an item to the shopping cart.

 - Show progress throughout the checkout.
 Adding a progress bar to let them know how many steps they need to take to finalize the purchase can be effective.

-- Provide guest checkouts, meaning that a user doesn’t need to create an account to purchase.
-You can ask them to save their details after the purchase.
+- Provide guest checkouts, meaning that the user does not have to create an account to make a purchase.
+You can also ask them to save their data after the purchase.